rcpch/npda-prem/README.md

 - Email in footer?
 - Page for when submission is closed
 - Are we correctly applying aria disabled?
+- Where should we apply aria labels (e.g. aria-label="Form navigation")
+- Critical accessibility results (mostly around lack of contrast in RCPCH colours the AI picked)

+### Translations

+- Find any AI generated translations by comparing .po files to source docs
+- Front matter: Modify "completing the survey" as per modified english translation
+- Back matter full translation
+- "or"
+- "I'm not sure" on region selector
+- "Start again"
+- "Go back"

 ### Bugs